Framework Integrations

 Generic decorator

-If your framework isn't listed, use the framework-agnostic decorator directly:
+If your framework isn't listed, use the framework-agnostic decorator:

 from suvra.sdk.decorators import guarded_tool